Spectral Triadic Decompositions of Real-World Networks: Empirical Validation

+We present an empirical validation of \Thm{main-decomp} and the procedure \decompose.
+We show that spectral triadic decompositions exist in real-world networks and are semantically meaningful.
+We perform experiments on a number of real-world networks, listed in \Tab{summary}.

+\paragraph{Datasets:} The datasets have been taken from SNAP~\cite{snapnets}, the Network Repository~\cite{nr}, Arnetminer~\cite{aminer}, and Newman’s graph collection~\cite{NewmanCondMat99}.
+The two coauthorship graphs come with metadata.
+The ca-DBLP graph has manually curated ground truth clusters based on discipline of authors, and the ca-cond-matL graph is labeled by the name of the author/scientist.
+We use these datasets to determine the semantic meaning of the extracted clusters.
+We make the graphs undirected.
+The network names indicate the raw data source: `ca' refers to coauthorship networks (ca-CondMat is for researchers who work in condensed matter, ca-DBLP does the same for researchers whose work is on DBLP, a computer science bibliography website), ones beginning with `soc' are social networks (socfb-Rice31 is a Facebook network, soc-hamsterster is from Hamsterster, a pet social network), and `cit' refers to citation networks.

 \paragraph{Implementation details:} The code is written in Python, and we run it on Jupyter using Python 3.7.6 on a Dell notebook with an Intel i7-10750H processor and 32 GB of ram.
 The code requires enough storage to store all lists of triangles, edges and vertices, and may be found on github at \url{https://bitbucket.org/Boshu1729/triadic/src/master/}.
 We set the parameter $\eps$ to $0.1$ for all the experiments, unless stated otherwise.
-In general, we observe that the results are stable with respect to this parameter, and it is convenient choice for all datasets.
+In general, we observe that the results are stable with respect to this parameter, and it is a convenient choice for all datasets.

-\paragraph{The $\tau(G)$ values and spectral triadic decompositions:} In \Tab{summary}, we list the spectral triadic content, $\tau(G)$, of the real-world networks.
+\paragraph{The $\tau(G)$ values of real data:} In \Tab{summary}, we list the spectral triadic content, $\tau(G)$, of the real-world networks.
 Observe that they are quite large.
 They are the highest in social networks, consistently ranging in values greater than $0.1$.
 This shows the empirical significance of $\tau(G)$ in real-world networks, which is consistent with large clustering coefficients.

-In \Tab{uniformity} we list the minimum and 10th percentile uniformity of the clusters in the decomposition (if the uniformity is, say $0.1$, it means that at least a $0.1$-fraction of entries in the submatrix have value at least $0.1$ times the average value).
-We discuss these results in later sections as well; but the high uniformity in extracted clusters is a good indicator of the efficacy of the algorithm.

-\paragraph{Relevance of decomposition:} For the ca-DBLP graph, we do a detailed analysis of the clusters $X_i$ of the decomposition with respect to a ground truth community labeling.
-We consider the first 10000 clusters extracted and investigate their quality.
-The ground truth here is defined by publication venues, and we restrict the evaluation to the top 5000 ground truth communities as described in ~\cite{ground}, where the authors curate a list of 5000 communities that they found worked well with community detection algorithms.